cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - The representation of the neutral element G.I MUST BE the same for both, the curve and its twist.

-- The implementation of G.scalar\_mult\_vfy(y,X) MUST map all c low-order points on the curve and all c' low-order points on the twist  on the representation of the identity element G.I.
+- The implementation of G.scalar\_mult\_vfy(y,X) MUST map all c low-order points on the curve and all c' low-order points on the twist to G.I.

-Alternative Montgomery curves outside of the set recommended here, can use the specifications given in {{CPaceMontgomery}} given, that the above properties hold.
+Montgomery curves other than the ones recommended here can use the specifications given in {{CPaceMontgomery}}, given that the above properties hold.

-## Verification of invalid point detection
+## Invalid point detection

-Correct implementation of point verification SHALL BE verified for any actual CPace implementation.
-As such, it SHOULD BE checked that the abort cases in the protocol specification are indeed triggered whenever an inbound message (MSGa or MSGb) includes a point (Ya or Yb) that makes G.scalar\_mult\_vfy(y,Ya) output the error-result G.I.

-The verification SHALL be carried out by including any of the invalid points in both MSGa _and_ MSGb, in order to make sure that _both_ parties have the verification checks properly implemented.

-For any of the recommended cipher suites, the appendix gives a set of the invalid point representations that MUST trigger the abort case.
+TBD: integrate the following instructions in section 6!!!

 ### Verification for Short-Weierstrass